arctarus44/canopsis/sources/python/schema/doc/tr__schema.rst

 Schema loading
 ==============

-To load schema API looks into the configuration file and return a schema.
+To load schema API looks into the transformation file and return a schema.
 It identify schema by their unique id (ex: name, key, ...).
 Raise an error if non existing document.